|Overview • Detailed Itinerary • FAQ's • Testimonials • Dates & Prices|

 Day 24: Fly to Mandalay

-At approximately 9am, we disembark the ship and transfer to our hotel.
-We then spend the day in Bagan exploring.
-After a stroll through the colorful local market, we continue the day with visits to the most significant pagodas and temples of Bagan.
-These are Shwezigon Pagoda, built by King Anawrahta in the early 11th century as a religious shrine; Ku Byanuk Gyi, a temple with superb murals of Jataka scenes; Khay Min Ga Temple, noted for its panoramic view of the area's numerous monuments and Ananda Temple, with four standing Buddha images.
+After breakfast we will make our way to the airport and fly to Bagan.
+Upon our arrival we enjoy a stroll through the colorful local market then continue the day with visits to the most significant pagodas and temples of Bagan.
+These are Shwezigon Pagoda, built by King Anawrahta in the early 11th century as a religious shrine; Ku Byanuk Gyi, a temple with superb murals of Jataka scenes; Bu Lei Thee Pagoda noted for its panoramic view of the area's numerous monuments and Ananda Temple, with four standing Buddha images.

 Day 27: Ancient Temples of Bagan

-Following breakfast, we transfer to the airport for our flight to Rangoon, Burma.
-Upon arrival, we will be met and transferred to our hotel.
-This afternoon, we visit the colonial city center of Rangoon.
-We visit the Sule Pagoda, dating back over 2,000 years; the magnificent reclining Buddha at Chauk Htat Gyi; and the Karaweik Hall - a floating barge on the Kandawgyi Lake.
+Following breakfast, we transfer to the airport for our flight to Yangon, Myanmar.
+Upon arrival, we see the Sule Pagoda, dating back over 2,000 years; the magnificent reclining Buddha at Chauk Htat Gyi; and the Karaweik Hall - a floating barge on the Kandawgyi Lake.
 We explore Bogyoke (Scotts) Market with its myriad of goods including food, clothing, handicrafts, gems and much more.

 After breakfast we drive to Bago and visit the 1000 year old Shwemawdaw Pagoda with it's impressive spire.